 Rip Current Alert.

-You may see one of these signs (below) trying to catch your attention at the beach, they are their to help you understand the “flag warning system”, have a nice day at the beach.
+You may see one of these signs (below) trying to catch your attention at the beach, they are there to help you understand the flag warning system.
+Have a nice day at the beach.